roverdotcom/feats.py/README.md

 based on our learnings from using the [Gargoyle](https://github.com/adamchainz/gargoyle) library in production within a medium-sized engineering organization.

-Instead of giving the ability to turn features on or off, feats.py is based on the ability to choose between implementations of a feature.
+Instead of giving the ability to turn features on or off, feats is based on the ability to choose between implementations of a feature.
 This allows for non-binary choices, which can help reduce the need for feature flags which depend on other feature flags and encourge a more object-oriented programming style.